AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-01.md

 ```

 What's special about this?
 We are using the default react hooks for useSelector and useDispatch but we wrap them in our own variations including all the typing needed to satisfy typescript and export them again as `useTypedDispatch` and `useTypedSelector`.
-We don't have middleware yet so this line is commented out but I've left it there for when I write my own middleware in the future.
+We don't have middleware yet so this line is commented out but I've left it there for when I write my middleware in the future.

 If you look at the rootReducer, you can see how we hooked up the demo counter reducer and our route reducer.
-I've added a TODO marker to keep track of the fixed history pckage version here as a reminder to check for updates when going through my TODOs.
+I've added a TODO marker to keep track of the fixed history package version here as a reminder to check for updates when going through my TODOs.

 ```javascript
 // File: src/redux/rootReducer.ts